-EventBus is an open-source library for Android using the publisher/subscriber pattern for loose coupling.
+EventBus is an open-source library for Android and Java using the publisher/subscriber pattern for loose coupling.
 EventBus enables central communication to decoupled classes with just a few lines of code – simplifying the code, removing dependencies, and speeding up app development.

 Your benefits using EventBus: It…